-Figure 3-9 depicts the number of PM{10} California state exceedances measured at the Landfill, Community, and regional monitoring sites for each year of the 14-year period.
+Figure 3-6 depicts the number of 24-hr $PM{10}$ California state exceedances measured at the Landfill, Community, and regional monitoring sites for each year of the 15-yr period.
 State exceedances are more common across sites than the federal exceedances shown in Figure 3-1.
-Although state exceedances at the Landfill site declined three years in a row between 2017 (Year 10) and 2019 (Year 12), 2021 (Year 14) had a record number of state exceedances, 216, over the 14-year monitoring period.
-The number of state exceedances at the Landfill site in Year 14 exceeds the previous record of 180 exceedances set in Year 13.
-The Community site has seen a low number (< 10) of state 24-hr PM{10} standard exceedances consistently since 2015.
-In Year 12 however, the number of exceedances at the Community site climbed back up to 16 due to the wildfire and smoke activities in the fall quarter of 2019.
-For

-Year 14, state exceedances at the Community site decreased to five, tying for the lowest counts with Years 8 and 9.
+Although state exceedances at the Landfill site declined three years in a row between 2017 (Year 10) and 2019 (Year 12), 2020 (Year 13) saw a large increase as $PM{10}$ concentrations exceeded the state standard 180 times.
+The following year (Year 14) recorded 216 exceedances of the state standard, a record number.
+2022 (Year 15) had the second highest number of state exceedances, 189, over the 15-yr monitoring period.
+The Community site has seen a low number (< 10) of state 24-hr $PM{10}$ standard exceedances consistently since 2015.
+However, in Year 12, the number of exceedances at the Community site rose to 16 due to regional and state wildfire and smoke activities in the fall quarter of 2019.
+In Year 15, state exceedances at the Community site decreased to one, setting the record for the lowest number of state exceedances over the 15-yr monitoring period.

-Figure 3-10.
-Number of state exceedances of 24-hr PM{10} at the Landfill, Community, and regional monitoring sites by year over the 14-year study period. (e.g., Monitoring Year 1 refers to Nov.
+Figure 3-6.
+Number of state exceedances of 24-hr PM10 at the Landfill, Community, and regional monitoring sites by year over the 15-yr study period. (e.g., Monitoring Year 1 refers to Nov.
 22, 2007-Nov.
 21, 2008).

-Table 3-3 lists the number of days during the past 14 years of continuous monitoring when the state 24-hr PM{10} standard was exceeded at all three monitoring sites operated by Sonoma Technology, along with the three comparative SCAQMD sites (Burbank, Santa Clarita, and downtown Los Angeles).
+Table 3-3 lists the number of days during the past 15 years of continuous monitoring when the state 24-hr $PM{10}$ standard was exceeded at all three monitoring sites operated by Sonoma Technology, along with the three comparative South Coast AQMD sites (Burbank, Santa Clarita, and downtown Los Angeles).

 Table 3-3.
-Summary of state PM{10} exceedance (more than 50 μg/m3) at the Landfill, Community, and Landfill North monitoring sites, and at the Burbank, Santa Clarita, and Los Angeles regional sites operated by SCAQMD.
+Summary of state 24-hr $PM{10}$ exceedances (more than 50 μg/m) at the Landfill, Community, and Landfill North monitoring sites, and at the Burbank, Santa Clarita, and Los Angeles regional sites operated by the South Coast AQMD.